 4. Forced “Bars”

-Don’t assume that you’re already dope in battles just because you can do wordplay, similes, name flips, and double entendres.
-Remember that you still need to make sense and your punchlines should hit hard and accurate.
-These days, we often hear a few rappers bust out metaphors that are so forced, they tend to sound more like a joke than a serious bar.
-There are even others who will just focus on putting as many figures of speech as possible, with no consistency, instead of spitting rhymes about their opponents.
+Don’t assume that you’re already dope in battles just because you can do wordplays, similes, name flips, and double entendres.
+Remember that you still need to make sense and your punchlines should hit hard.
+These days, we often hear a few rappers bust out metaphors that are so forced, they tend to sound more of a joke than a serious bar.
+There are even others who will just focus on putting as many figures of speech as possible instead of spitting rhymes about their opponents.
 For the lyricists reading this, learn how to balance your technical and straightforward lines.

 If you didn’t prepare for your match, then why did join in the first place?
 You have about one month to write and practice in the modern format, so there’s simply no room for excuses.
 By constantly saying you’re not ready when you’re stumbling on stage, it just shows that you don’t take battling seriously.
 We have seen this trend way too many times already, please end it now.
 Diva moves have no place in battle rap.